racerxr650r/KayproKeyboard/README.md

 # KayproKeyboard
-Serial keyboard driver for the Kaypro keyboard
+Linux serial keyboard driver for the Kaypro keyboard